 A second and perhaps less obvious challenge is relevance.
 Ten years ago, social media was an alien concept.
 Today, as newspapers disappear, land lines are being replaced by cell phones and the post office is in peril, new forms of communications and expressions are emerging.
 With its limited human and financial resources, the Arts Council has been adapting to this changing landscape.
 An example is a collaboration with the New Haven Independent called “Breaking Arts.”
 Over the past year more than 100 stories have been posted.
 This initiative was supported by a grant from the National Endowment for the Arts.
 The Council has moved into non-traditional arts performance opportunities such as a zany vuvulula orchestra on the New Haven Green conducted by Maetsro William Boughton of the New Haven Symphony Orchestra.
 Also, the Council supported opera at a farmers market downtown where tomato vendors break into song surprising lunch time shoppers.
 Finally, and most recently, our new mobile marketing iPhone application, ANDI: Arts, Nightlife, Dining, Info has been launched.
 These activities are a small sample of how we are reaching out to the community.

 We publish The Arts Paper, ten times a year.
-It includes a calendar of regional events and bulletin board for artist opportunities and articles about events and programs happening that month.
-Arts Council Members receive the paper in the mail and it is distributed to 200 Greater New Haven sites for the public to pick up for free.
+It features a comprehensive calendar of regional events, artist opportunities, and articles about events, people and programs.
+The paper is distributed free at 200 Greater New Haven sites.
 We also email a weekly eNews to 2,500 subscribers about the week’s events.
-We developed a smart phone app, ANDI: Arts, Nightlife, Dining, Info that features a comprehensive database of events, venues and restaurant in Greater New Haven.
+Our smart phone app, ANDI: Arts, Nightlife, Dining, Info that features a comprehensive database of events, venues and restaurant in Greater New Haven.
 A first-of-its-kind, regional application, it now linked to Facebook.
-We help local artists by driving traffic to Greater New Haven’s creative projects through our curated page on Kickstarter.
-We are the only organization in Connecticut partnering with Kickstarter.
 We maintain an active digital presence, through our website and social media: Facebook, Instagram, Twitter, and YouTube.
-Recently we were invited to host an hour arts show on WPKN.
-This enables us to interview artists and arts leaders, showcase special arts events and promote our artist and art organizational members events.
-We also have a weekly spot to announce the week’s arts highlights.
+We now host a monthly hour-long arts show on WPKN, where we interview artists and arts leaders,.
+We also record a weekly spot to announce the week’s arts highlights.
 Each quarter, we convene meetings with peer arts marketers to share best practices, and invite experts to addresses timely issues.

 Short-term success is measured by the increased number of “hits” on our website; increased number of “likes” on Facebook (3380); Twitter (2,409 followers); YouTube (106 videos posted and 9,147 views) and increased number of users of the ANDI app (2,230).